acbh2023/faithworkadventureblog/_posts/2023-12-21-series-1-entry-2.md

 And with that, I leave you with the same question I asked you at the beginning:

 {% highlight text %}
-If the world ended today, would God tell me,
+If the world ended today,
-"Well done, good and faithful servant"?
+would God tell me, "Well done, good and faithful servant"?
 (Matthew 25:23 ESV)
 {% endhighlight %}

 __TL;DR__ |Leave The Past in The Past.
-Paul says it this way: "Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.""
+Paul says it this way: "Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus."
 (Phillipians 3:13-14 ESV)|